The Boy in the Bubble

 I am invisible to them all.
 They cannot really see me or hear me or touch me.
 Almost as bad as the my fear of dying is the fear that I will go mad.
 That I will sink into that purple light again, and never come out.

 I think one person can see me – the lady with the leaf.
-When I was three she was the one who showed me that a tree was not just a flat shape.
-She went outside and snapped off a twig and showed me a leaf.
+When I was four she was the one who showed me that a tree was not just a flat shape.
+She went outside and snapped off a twig and held the leaf up close to the plastic.
 I like her but I don’t trust her either.
 I know she will find some trick to get me into that suit.
 And part of me wants her to trick me and part of me wishes that she would let me go.

 I wish she would tear open the walls of the bubble and pull me outside into the air and hold me as I die on the grass, under the blue of the sky and the yellow of the sun, breathing the smells I can’t even imagine.

 They are all waiting and coaxing me.
 I see the lady with the leaf come into the room and she has a bowl of water in her hands.
 She places the bowl on a table beside the suit.
 Bright orange fish swim in the water.
-I cry because there are so many things I want and can’t have but right now I have to crawl through that tunnel and see what is on the other side.
+I cry because there are so many things I want and can’t have.